Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

-The ability to falsify and to discover are of course the key qualities of a phenomenology.
-The particle-interaction analyses described in Subsections III.C,III.D,III.E show that quantum-gravity phenomenology does have the ability to discover its target new physics, so much so that some (however tentative) ``experimental puzzles" have been considered and are being considered from the quantum-gravity perspective.
+I am giving a disproportioned attention to the particle-interaction analyses described in Sections~\ref{pair-production}, \ref{photopion-production}, \ref{pion-non-decay} because they are the most discussed and clearest evidence in support of the claim that quantum-spacetime Planck-scale phenomenology does have the ability to discover its target new physics, so much so that some (however tentative) ``experimental puzzles'' have been considered and are being considered from the quantum-spacetime perspective.

-While the distinction of involvement in the discussion of some (apparent) ``experimental puzzles" has earned most of the spotlight, within quantum-gravity-phenomenology discussions, for the particle-interaction analyses described in Subsections III.C,III.D,III.E, it is of course important to consider the implications of Planck-scale departures from Lorentz symmetry, and particularly Planck-scale modifications of the dispersion relation, for all possible particle interactions.
-And a very valuable type of particle interactions to be considered are the ones that are forbidden in a standard special-relativistic setup but could be allowed in presence of Planck-scale departures from Lorentz symmetry.
-These interactions could be called ``anomalous particle interactions", and in the analysis of some of them one does find opportunities for Planck-scale sensitivity.
+But it is of course important to also consider the implications of quantum-spacetime-inspired Planck-scale departures from Lorentz symmetry, and particularly Planck-scale modifications of the dispersion relation, for all possible particle-physics processes.
+And a very valuable type of particle-physics processes to be considered are the ones that are forbidden in a standard special-relativistic setup but could be allowed in presence of Planck-scale departures from Lorentz symmetry.
+These processes could be called ``anomalous processes'', and in the analysis of some of them one does find opportunities for Planck-scale sensitivity, as already here discussed for the case of the process $\gamma \rightarrow e^- e^+ $, in Section~\ref{photon-stability}.

-For a comprehensive list (and more detailed discussion) of these anomalous-particle-interaction analyses, which are relevant for the whole subject of the study of possible departures from Lorentz symmetry (within or without quantum gravity), readers can rely on Refs.~\cite{mattinLRR,tedAP} and references therein.
+For a comprehensive list (and more detailed discussion) of other analyses of anomalous processes, which are relevant for the whole subject of the study of possible departures from Lorentz symmetry (within or without quantum spacetime), readers can rely on Refs.~\cite{mattinLRR,tedAP} and references therein.

-I will here just briefly mention one more significant example of anomalous particle interaction that is relevant from a quantum-gravity-phenomenology perspective: the ``vacuum Cerenkov" process, $e^- \rightarrow e^- \gamma $, which in certain scenarios with broken Lorentz symmetry is allowed above a threshold value of electron energy, just in the same sense and by the same mechanism of the process $\gamma \rightarrow e^- e^+ $ (which is another example of anomalous particle interaction) I discussed in Subsection III.C.
+I will here just briefly mention one more significant example of anomalous process that is relevant from a quantum-spacetime-phenomenology perspective: the ``vacuum Cerenkov'' process, $e^- \rightarrow e^- \gamma $, which in certain scenarios~\cite{mattinLRR,tedAP,altschuCHERE} with broken Lorentz symmetry is allowed above a threshold value of electron energy.
+This is analyzed in close analogy with the discussion a reviewed above for the process $\gamma \rightarrow e^- e^+ $ (which is another example of anomalous particle interaction), which I discussed in Section~\ref{photon-stability}.